isabella232/partner-center-pr.pt-pt/partner-center/announcements/2020-january.md

 ### <a name="impacted-audience"></a>Audiência impactada

-- Todos os parceiros participantes no programa CSP
+- Todos os parceiros que participam no programa CSP

 ### <a name="summary"></a>Resumo